 5. Manfrotto Pro Light FastTrack-8 2-in-1

-- Perfect for premium CSC like Sony A7 or A9
+- PROFESSIONAL: The perfect camera shoulder bag and strap combination for carrying premium CSC cameras such as the Sony A7 or A9

 Manfrotto Pro Light sling bag isn’t meant for those gigantic DSLR cameras.
 That’s something to get out of the way.
 It’s very important to mention how comfortable this sling bag is.
 On the main shoulder strap, we have a second strap with the function of a standalone camera sling.
 It will let you slide the camera alongside a strap, for easier access.
 The ease of access is great.

 You can now use both zippers which meet at the top.
 Unfortunately, this sling bag won’t be able to carry your DSLR.
 Instead, packing a mirrorless camera or a more affordable lens should be your priority.
 Don’t expect too much in terms of storage.

 The back padding is excellent.
 We have a thick layer of fabric that will make things more comfortable for your back.
 Thanks to the centrally-mounted shoulder strap, you can now sling the bag from either shoulder.
 If you value comfort and the ease of use, the sling bag from Manfrotto will definitely do the job.
 Don’t expect it to carry a full-sized DSLR, though.
 You should work with mirrorless or entry-level DSLRs if you want to take advantage of this bag.